gingsi/typedattr/README.md

 This library should be useful for off-the-shelf typechecking and conversion of dicts to attrs instances.

-For more complex use cases there are many alternatives:
+For more complex or other related use cases there are many alternatives:
 `cattrs`, `attrs-strict`, `pydantic`, `dataconf` to name a few.